An article by Rob Robinson

 - Cyfe: A self-service cloud-based business intelligence application that allows for the integration and tracking of crucial business information in real-time from one dashboard.

-- Disqus: An blog comment hosting service for website and online communities.
+- Disqus: An blog comment hosting service for websites and online communities.

 - Facebook: An online social media and social networking service.